Physical media: Debate on physical media

 With technology constantly changing, there is a debate on whether physical media is still prudent and necessary to an increasingly wireless world.
 Wireless and physical media may actually complement each other, and physical media will matter more, not less, in a society dominated by the wireless technology.
-However, other opinions consider physical media a dead technology that will eventually disappear.
+However, other opinions by people consider physical media a dead technology that will eventually disappear.